carpentries/instructor-training/episodes/05-memory.md

 chunking, this is another example of how
 *connecting* information can make it easier to remember.

-### Active Learning Through Formative Assessment
+### Using Formative Assessment to Support Memory Consolidation

 Formative assessment is a key component in helping learners solidify their understanding and begin transferring ideas into long-term memory.
+Why?
+Because it engages the brain in retrieving recently-learned information and actively applying it to solve a problem.
+This helps to both reinforce and connect that new information in useful ways.

-The limitations of short-term memory are one reason why assessments should be frequent: short-term memory is limited not only in space, but also in time.
-As items begin to be consolidated into long-term memory, they also become more consistently accessible for application during the workshop.
+The limitations of short-term
+memory are one reason why assessments should be frequent: short-term memory is limited not only in space, but also in time.
+If you wait too long before deploying a formative assessment, some of the information necessary to complete the task will already be forgotten.
+This time window can be very short, especially if a lot of content is being taught at once!
+Be sure to remind learners about prior concepts essential to a task.
+When you no longer need to remind them, this is a sign that your efforts in supporting memory consolidation have worked!

-Formative assessment will help learners to retain new information.
-However, it also sometimes asks them to integrate things they may have already forgotten.
-The fact that a concept was previously taught at a workshop does not mean that it will automatically be available for use once its (very brief!) short-term memory window has expired.
-Be sure to remind learners of prior concepts essential to a task.

-### Limit concepts

-In the same vein as "going slowly," it is important to limit the number of concepts introduced in a lesson.
-This can be hard!
-As you are reviewing a lesson to teach, you will doubtless come across related concepts that are very useful, and you may feel strongly motivated to sneak them in.
-Planning your lesson with a concept map can help you not only identify key concepts and relationships, but also to notice when you are trying to teach too many things at once.

 ### Group Work

-_Elaboration_, or explaining your work, supports transfer to long-term memory.
-This is one reason why *teaching* is one of the most effective ways to learn!
+**Elaboration**, or explaining your work, supports transfer to long-term memory.
+This is one reason why **teaching is one of the most effective ways to learn**!
 Group work can feel uncomfortable at first and consumes time in a workshop, but learners often rate group work as a high point for both enjoyment and learning in a workshop.
 This is also a great opportunity for helpers